 Our Governing Body actively challenges the Senior Leadership Team at termly Governors’ meetings regarding safety and welfare of all the pupils.
 Governors are involved in the annual safeguarding audit and meet with the DSLs to discuss safeguarding and attendance.

-Resources used are recommended by the Derbyshire Safeguarding Children Board.
+Resources used are recommended by the Derby and Derbyshire Safeguarding Children Partnership.